 - The researchers will collaborate with urban development agencies – such as city authorities – to explore barriers and opportunities for such work.

 - A panel of experts in urban development, policy and impact will support the research.

-Funded by the Economic and Social Research Council (ESRC), this was a major interdisciplinary seminar series with an overall aim of considering how public health can contribute to urban planning and the delivery of healthy sustainable communities.
+The ESRC has funded a major interdisciplinary seminar series in 2015 with an overall aim of considering how public health can contribute to urban planning and the delivery of healthy sustainable communities.
 This series offers a forum for academics and practitioners to discuss the obstacles to reuniting planning and health and identify workable and economically viable solutions that help deliver health outcomes, wellbeing and equity in cities and neighbourhoods.

 Healthy people healthy places evidence tool – Evidence and practical linkage for design, planning, policy and health